What is growth marketing and why does it matter?

-Next, I recommend checking out the Learn Growth Marketing podcast.
+Next, I recommend checking out my Growth Marketing Toolbox podcast.

-That’s where I share short marketing tips each week, so you can learn what’s working in the world of growth marketing.
+That’s where I share short marketing tips every other week, so you can learn what’s working in the world of growth marketing.

 Thanks again for checking out my article!
 If any questions remain unanswered, hit me up on Twitter and let me know.